hiroaki-yamamoto/node-validator-nu/README.md

 ### Legacy Style
 First one is a legacy style.
 It takes 3-7 secs to launch, then validate files, and finally, vnu.jar is closed.
-This takes time to launch, but you don't need to create an instance of "class" described below.
+This takes time to launch for each call, but you don't need to create an instance of "class" described below.

 #### How to call function
-Since version 2.0 callback funciton is replaced with [Q](https://github.com/kriskowal/q).
+Since version 2.0 callback function is replaced with [Q](https://github.com/kriskowal/q).
 Hence, you will need to replace callback function.
 For example, like this;